 Doctors are using precision medicine to treat lung cancer, melanoma (skin cancer), colon cancer, and pancreatic cancer.
-It can also help with some rare childhood illnesses, cystic fibrosis, and HIV/AIDS.
+It can also help with some rare childhood illnesses, cystic fibrosis, and HIV.
 It may soon show up in treatment plans for heart disease, rheumatoid arthritis, Alzheimer’s disease, multiple sclerosis, and many other conditions.

 Is It Right for You?

 McGlynn says the best way to find out is to ask your doctor this question: “Would getting a genetic test help guide my choice of treatment?”
 If the answer is “no,” it isn’t always a bad thing.
 Standard treatments work well for many diseases.
 “With cancer, chemotherapy is still incredibly important,” Grant says.
 Precision medicine won’t take it out of the playbook.